envato/aws-s3-sync-buildkite-plugin/README.md

 Defaults to `true`

 Symbolic links are followed only when uploading to S3 from the local filesystem.

+### `cache-control`

+Defaults to `null`

+Specify the cache control metadata value for all syncable objects

 ## Development